TimeATronics/Micro-for-Android/README.md

 > 2. Install the `.apk` file inside the `Micro` folder.
 > 3. Launch the application, provide the permissions required and let it set up the environment.
 After the setup, the Micro Text Editor Window shows up.
 >
+**Note: with Micro-for-Android v2, there is only one variant, i.e. the one containing both GCC and Python.
+Also, version 2 is based on [`Terminal Emulator for Android`](https://github.com/jackpal/Android-Terminal-Emulator); so, installation of Terminal Emulator for Android again separately would overwrite the current installation of Micro-for-Android v2.**

 #### ***Note:***
 ***• Do not rename the folder named Micro before installing the application.
 You can delete the `/sdcard/Micro` folder after launching the app for the first time.***
 ***• For best experience, in the `Preferences` menu of the application, increase the `Font size` to at least `14`, check the options to `Send mouse events` and to `Close window on exit`.
 You can also change the `Terminal type` to `screen-256color` for better color support.***
+***• With Micro-for-Android v2, after exiting the micro-editor window through the keybinding `Ctrl + q`, type exit to exit the terminal windows.
+Further, note that the stdout buffer tends to not clear after exiting micro, so try to clear the terminal screen whenever in use.***

 ## Usage